PostHog/posthog.com/contents/careers.md

 * You'll have a 30 minute phone-call with our CTO Tim
 * You'll meet our CEO James
-* We'll pay you a normal contracting rates for anywhere between 1-5 days to do some work on PostHog.
+* We'll pay you normal contracting rates for anywhere between 1-5 days to do some work on PostHog.
 This will give you a chance to learn how we'd work with you, and for us to see how you work.
 You'll also end up with some open-source contributions.
 * We make a decision.

-### Our backers

-We're young, but we're already [backed](/handbook/investors) by many of the best investors in the world.
-This includes YCombinator, Solomon Hykes (ex-founder/CEO Docker), David Cramer (Founder/CEO Sentry), Adam Goldstein (Founder Hipmunk).
-See [the rest](/handbook/investors)!

 ### How to apply